-Author Profile and The Book Concept
+- Author Profile and The Book Concept

-A brief paragraph about the author followed by the concept, namely, the vision for the book, the intended audience and why the book is needed/different from what is currently available
+The project concept -- the vision -- for the book, the intended audience and why the book is needed/different from what is currently available.

 - Sample projects showing the quality of the work (these can be photos)